lucasam/getting_cleanning_data/README.md

 * run_analysis.R will produce 2 data frames
   * dataSet - Data Set containning the tidy data from the "Human Activity Recognition Using Smartphones Data Set "
   * meanDataSet - Data Set containning the means of the tidy data above grouped by subject and activity
+  * write a file called result.txt on your working dir

 Other Instructions
 --------------------